Shofikulxxx9/Valkyrie/README.md

 * **Overview of Valkyrie Hospital Robot construction**
   *  There will be three sections in the construction

-     1.Drive Unit: In the drive unit there will be some motors with wheels, suspention if nidded, motor driver, microcontroller(esp32) and other electronics parts.
+     1.Drive Unit: In the drive unit there will be some motors with wheels, suspention if needed, motor driver, microcontroller(esp32) and other electronics parts.

      2.Navigation: For navigation we will use laser sensor for sens the environment.
 For processing the data we will use NVIDIA TEGRA X1/X2/XAVIER.

      3.Load pick-up, Drop-offs: Basically this part is all about the mechanical things.
-For pickup we can use hock or something like that can pick loads.
+For pickup we can use hook or something like that can pick loads.
 And also we will need a microcontroller.

 * **Overview of Outdoo-Dron construction**
   *  There will be five sections in the construction